jburdo1/BRFSS/README.md

 # BRFSS
 (stick tap to @winstonlarson for his existing BRFSS dataset analysis and the general description below of the BRFSS)

-This is a repo to explore the BRFSS AD and Healthy Aging Data
+This is a repo to explore the BRFSS AD and Healthy Aging Data, specifically to investigate how self reported cognitive decline has changed from 2015-2020, and its associated comorbidities.

 Insights into health and behavior using data from the CDC